What Can Advertisers Do About Misinformation and Hate Speech on Social Media? - Basis Technologies

 Social Platforms Downsize Their Trust and Safety Teams

-If government regulators, researchers, and social media users alike are concerned about the spread of hate speech and mis- and disinformation on social media, social platforms must be invested in mitigating those problems, right?
+If advertisers, researchers, and social media users alike are concerned about the spread of hate speech and mis- and disinformation on social media, social platforms must be invested in mitigating those problems, right?

 Well…kind of.